-- Mondays at 6:00 pm - Tuesdays at 5:00 pm (Center students get priority depending on Orchestra schedule) - Thursdays at 3:30 pm, on dates when TSM student Recital Hour is NOT scheduled. - Friday afternoons at 3:30 pm and 5:00 pm - No receptions - No intermission - Program information turned in to office at least a month before the recital (the Office Assistant will send a document that states the required information). - "Adding" repertoire or any other element to a student degree recital as a "surprise", without the applied teacher's prior knowledge & approval, results in a grade reduction, to be determined by the applied teacher. - Duration of senior recitals: 45-60 minutes.
-(40 min. of music = 50 min. recital; 50 min. of music = 60-minute recital, etc.) NOTE: BM senior recitals should be 55-60 minutes in length. - Duration of required BM junior recitals is 30 minutes (25 minutes of music). - Students will reimburse the School for the cost of paper for printing recital programs.
+- Mondays at 6:00 pm

+- Tuesdays at 5:00 pm (Center students get priority depending on Orchestra schedule)

+- Thursdays at 3:30 pm on dates when TSM student Recital Hour is NOT scheduled.

+- Friday afternoons at 3:30 pm and 5:00 pm

+- No receptions

+- No intermission - Program information submitted to the Music Office at least a month before the recital (the Office Assistant will send a document that states the required information). - "Adding" repertoire or any other element to a student degree recital as a "surprise" without the applied teacher's prior knowledge and approval will result in a grade reduction to be determined by the applied teacher. - Duration of senior recitals: 45-60 minutes.
+(40 minutes of music = 50-minute recital; 50 minutes of music = 60-minute recital, etc.) NOTE: B.M. senior recitals should be 55-60 minutes in length. - Duration of required B.M. junior recitals is 30 minutes (25 minutes of music). - Students will reimburse the School for the cost of paper for printing recital programs.
 The cost of paper is \$20.00 to print 100 sheets or \$10.00 to print 50 sheets of recital paper.
 Paper must be 24lb.
-Southworth Gray Parchment Paper. - Students must submit an audio recording of their recital to the office, if required.

-3. Proposals for all Degree Recitals and BA Senior Projects
+Southworth Gray Parchment Paper. - Students must submit an audio recording of their recital to the office, if required. - 3.
+Proposals for all Degree Recitals and B.A.
+Senior Projects

-All proposals for required degree recitals and BA senior projects (BA majors see description of degree for senior project options) must be submitted to the Dean of the School of Music no later than the Friday of the 4th week of each semester.
+All proposals for required degree recitals and B.A. senior projects (B.A. majors - see description of degree for senior project options) must be submitted to the Dean of the School of Music no later than the Friday of the 4^{th} week of each semester.

 - a.
-At the beginning of the fall semester, the Applied Area Chairs will appoint a Jury Committee of three faculty members for - 1.
-Recital (required Senior or required BM Junior): 3 TSM faculty members applied teacher and two others assigned by the area chair. - 2.
-Bachelor of Arts Senior Project: members from TSM, and/or other Mercer University disciplines and departments as appropriate.

-4. Checklist - Preparing the Proposal:

-a.
-Student obtains Recital/Project Request/Proposal Form Request Form from Music Office.

-b.
-Content & Written Proposal of recital program/BA research project:

-- 1. Recital: The senior recital should display the student's thorough knowledge of several (at least 3) musical styles indigenous to the given performance area.
-Voice majors, moreover, must demonstrate in the senior recital proficiency in French, German, Italian and English. - 2.
-Repertoire: The student types a list of proposed recital repertoire as assigned/ approved by the applied teacher, to attach to the Recital/Project Request/Proposal Form Request Form, indicating: - i.
+At the beginning of the fall semester, the Applied Area Chairs will appoint a Jury Committee of three faculty members for: - 1.
+Recital (required Senior or required B.M.
+Junior): 3 TSM faculty members applied teacher and two others assigned by the area chair. - 2.
+Bachelor of Arts Senior Project: members from TSM, and/or other Mercer University disciplines and departments as appropriate. - 4.
+Checklist Preparing the Proposal: - a.
+Student obtains Recital/Project Request/Proposal Form from Music Office. - b.
+Content & Written Proposal of recital program/B.A. research project: - 1.
+Recital: The senior recital should display the student's thorough knowledge of several (at least 3) musical styles indigenous to the given performance area.
+Voice majors, moreover, must demonstrate in the senior recital proficiency in French, German, Italian, and English. - 2.
+Repertoire: The student types a list of proposed recital repertoire as assigned/ approved by the applied teacher to attach to the Recital/Project Request/Proposal Form indicating: - i.
 Complete title and composer of each piece - ii.
 Length (minutes/seconds) of each piece - iii.
 Total number of minutes of music proposed c.
 Date/Time/Venue: